 II.
 Health Psychology Concentration

-(Health Interns have a primary rotation and several minor rotations among items A-F listed below, based on the track or program they match with--program information is provided to those applicants who interview with us.)
+(Health Interns have a primary rotation and several minor rotations among the rotational descriptions listed below, based on the track or program they match with--program information is provided to those applicants who interview with us.)

 The Health Psychology concentration involves didactic training, patient care and research experiences.
 Interns are exposed to empirical and theoretical readings from a number of disciplines, and are expected to use that information while working in both inpatient and outpatient settings.
 In the Health Psychology concentration, interns rotate through the following rotational placements:

 This rotation is composed of a clinical and research program devoted to developing better methods to evaluate and treat chronic pain and psychophysiologically-based illnesses.
 Current research examines the psychosocial influences on reports of pain, distress, and disability among patients with a range of illnesses and among an ethically, gender, and age-based diverse sample.
 Medical disorders included in the current research and clinical interventions include but are not limited to Sickle Cell Disease, Raynaud’s Disease, Complex Regional Pain Syndrome (CRPS)/ Reflex Sympathetic Dystrophy (RSD), phantom limb pain, and chronic headaches.
 Psychiatric disorders include but are not limited to depression and anxiety disorders, somatoform disorders, personality disorders, and dissociative disorders.
 Interns are exposed to evaluation and treatment of common (Tourette’s Disorder, etc.) and unique presentations of psychopathology (Foreign Accent Syndrome, etc.).